MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

 * 300x300 (2x scale)
 * 600x600 (4x scale)

+The wide tile icon is shown in the start menu when the user sets your app’s tile to wide size.

 ![Wide tile](../media/windows-image-wide-tile.png)
-The wide tile icon
-Shown in the start menu when the user sets your app’s tile to wide size.

 * 310x150
 * 388x188 (1.25x scale)